FML (Fluorometholone)

 Drug Interactions

-While no specific interactions are known with FML, certain medications may increase your risk of side effects.
+While there are no known direct interactions with FML, certain medications could potentially increase your risk of side effects.

 - CYP3A inhibitor medicines